 4. Extremely LOW Rates

 The least expensive way to fund a property is a traditional mortgage.
-Those rates currently (as of March 1, 2016) hover around 4%.
+Those rates hover around 4 percent.

-Hard money loans right now are around 12%-15% PLUS 2 or more points.
+Hard money loans are usually around 12 to 15 percent PLUS two or more points.
 Hard money costs a lot.
-It’s meant to be a quick fix, not a long term solution.
+It’s meant to be a quick fix, not a long-term solution.